greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/order-management_1_1_1.md

 ---
-title: "Order Management Handbook"
+title: Order Management Handbook
-description: "The Order Management team's mission is to streamline the opportunity approval process by accurately and efficiently booking opportunities."
+description: The Order Management team's mission is to streamline the opportunity approval process by accurately and efficiently booking opportunities.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/order-management_1_1_1/
+linkTitle: Order Management Handbook
+type: docs
 ---

 ## Welcome to the Order Management Handbook